qburn93/ConvergeHub-Backend/README.md

 - Handles the retrieval, updating, and deletion of a single comment by its ID.
 - Serializer class: CommentDetailSerializer
 - Permission classes: IsOwnerOrReadOnly

+## LikeList and LikeDetail
+#### The LikeList view allows users to list all likes or create a like if they are authenticated.
+The LikeDetail view allows users to retrieve or delete a like if they are the owner.

+## FollowerList and FollowerDetail
+#### The FollowerList view allows users to list all followers or create a follower (follow a user) if they are authenticated if they are authenticated.
+The FollowerDetail view allows users to retrieve or delete a follower (unfollow a user) if they are the owner.

 # API Endpoints details bellow